Lean-Korea/TeX-LEAN/README (for github Desktop).md

 1. Sign in with your github id.

-2. Clone Tex_LEAN repository.
+2. Clone Tex-LEAN repository.
 (Please check your local path)

 3. After cloning, create a new your own branch.